amandhesi/intro-ds/README.md

-# Intro to Data Science - Data Analysis with Jupyter
+# Data Analysis with Jupyter
 -------

 ## Setup